edelstorm/documentations/docs/run-cloud-en.md

 !!! info "Runcloud.io"

-    Runcloud is a service that offers a free and secure way to spread PHP apps.
+    Runcloud is a service that offers a secure and easy way to spread PHP apps.
 The goal of this step is to connect your Lightsail instance to the Runcloud interface so we can install and configure Wordpress on it.

 [![Material for MkDocs](assets/images/aws/run-cloud/en/1.gif)](assets/images/aws/run-cloud/en/1.gif)